dylancashman/bostonrb-examples/README.md

 `rake db:migrate`, runs the database migrations within db/migrations.
 In short, it creates a database with tables that your application can store data into.

+At this point, your local environment should be ready to run your web application.
+We're going to start up our local server, and then direct our browser to look at that server.
+In your terminal, type `rails server`.
+This command starts up a server, and dumps the output into the terminal as you use the server.
+In your favorite browser, go to the address `0.0.0.0:3000`, as if it were a web address like http://www.google.com.
+You should see the stub of an application to be used for